 Note: At the 500 hour/12 month service interval, it is recommended that the belt be removed and checked for wear.
 While the belt is removed, inspect pulleys and bearings.
 Rotate and feel for hard turning or unusual sounds.
-If pulleys or bearings need replacement, contact John Deere.
+If pulleys or bearings need replacement contact the manufacturer.